 - But remember, the IRS says you must take the LESSER of (20% of QBI or 50% of salary – less the phaseout percentage) OR the lesser of 1 or the taxable income.
 Yes, it’s a complicated calculation.
 This is when hiring an accountant is a good idea!

 Another strategy to ensure you can take the 20% QBI tax deduction is to move income to a separate entity.
 For example, you could set up a law practice management company that handles your billing, HR, payroll, and general office management.
 It is not clear yet if the IRS would allow this, check with us first before moving ahead.

-At the end of the day, the 20% QBI tax deduction is complicated for the average business owner.
-All of us at Robert P. Russo CPA are always ready to help you maximize your deductions!
+At the end of the day, there are still more questions than answers regarding the 20% QBI tax deduction.
+All of us at Robert P. Russo CPA are on high alert – always looking at the latest IRS rulings and notices.

 Until then, if you foresee yourself earning over $182,100 in 2023…don’t wait.
 Contact us today so we can strategize ways for you to maximize your tax savings.
 Otherwise, you could miss out on thousands in tax savings.